 Businesses that lack these new “tenant-centric” features and finishes may find it more difficult to attract and retain the best, most creative talent.
 Today’s office building owners must prepare for the challenges and high cost of designing and managing these amenity-rich spaces.

 Commercial property owners should manage commercial office build-outs to give tenants the ability to change.
 Specifically, tenants should be allowed to upgrade their space over the years.
-In general, owners need to meet the needs of tenants who use their office space as an employee recruiting and retention tool.
+Owners must meet the needs of tenants who use their office space as an employee recruiting and retention tool.

 A primary goal for tenants is the ability to make significant alterations every few years within an existing space, rather than needing to relocate entirely.
 This ability will save tenants relocation expenses and save landlords the time and money associated with finding new tenants.
-So, landlords must build with flexibility in mind to meet tenants’ desire for more frequently updated office space and to achieve expected returns on build-outs.
+So, landlords must build with flexibility in mind.
+The goal is to meet the tenants’ desire for frequently updated office space and to achieve expected returns on build-outs.

 Commercial property owners should consider this new business environment when making commercial building construction negotiations and decisions.
-What’s more, owners should engage with contractors with the ability to find economies of scale that streamline the commercial building construction process.
+What’s more, owners should engage with contractors who can streamline the commercial building construction process.

-CXRE is the building owner’s trusted brokerage, property and leasing team.
+CXRE is the building owner’s trusted commercial construction management team.
+We also provide brokerage, property, and leasing services for investors and tenants.
 We have over 21 years of experience advising commercial real estate investors.
 And we’ve represented more than five million square feet of commercial real estate for investors.

 Without a doubt, commercial building construction projects can come with complications.
 As such, expect a great deal of negotiation.
 If you are ready to begin, your CXRE representative/broker can help.
 We’ll help you formulate a negotiation strategy for tenant improvements for your office build-out.
 We are passionate about service and have helped hundreds of clients create budgets for commercial office space build-out projects.
 We can help you, too.